 Finally, you need to publish the dataset to Power BI online:

-Once you publish your dataset, you can use the new organizational data type in Excel:
+Once the dataset is published, you can use the new organizational data type in Excel:

-- Make sure Excel is signed in to the same Microsoft account you use for Power BI
+- Make sure Excel is connected to the same Microsoft account used for Power BI

 - Select these cells

-After you convert the values to the custom data type, you can extract the images in the same way as described for geographic data types.
-The resulting formula will look like=B2.Immagine
+After converting the values to the custom data type, you can extract the images in the same way described for geographic data types.
+The resulting formula will be similar to =B2.Immagine, where “Image” corresponds to the name of the column configured as an image URL.

 Method 3: Use the IMAGE function

-If the above methods seem too complex or not suitable for your needs, Excel offers a more direct alternative: the IMAGE function.
-This function allows you to insert an image directly into a cell by specifying the URL of the image.
+If the previous methods seem too complex or not suitable for your needs, Excel offers a more direct alternative: the IMAGE function.
+This function allows you to insert an image directly into a cell by specifying the image URL.

 IMAGE function syntax